Builder’s Risk Insurance

 Many construction companies and property owners purchase builder’s risk insurance if they’re building an infrastructure.
 Builder’s risk is a first-party insurance designed to protect the policyholder from risks they may face during construction, repair or renovation of a structure.
 It generally covers the material, supplies, equipment onsite and the property itself if it undergoes an unforeseen peril such as a hurricane or fire.

 The purpose of builder’s risk is to provide coverage in case any incidents damage the property.
 However, insurance companies may deny viable claims because they wish to make as much money as they can off of their policyholders.
 This means they are acting in bad faith and can be held liable for their deceptive actions.
-If you believe your insurer is acting in bad faith, then it’s imperative you contact an experienced insurance claims attorney.
+If you believe your insurer is acting in bad faith, then it’s imperative you contact an experienced attorney in insurance law.

 Construction contracts and insurance policies are the backbone of successful development projects.
 Unfortunately, your insurance company may put a hold on your progress if they refuse your viable claim.
 Rejecting a valid claim is a bad faith action, meaning your insurance company can be held legally responsible for their actions.

-Pick up the phone to call us now at (832) 356-7983.
+Pick up the phone to call us now at (888) 306-2119.
 With our extensive experience in construction and property insurance litigation, we can provide excellent legal representation for you.
-LeMaster & Ahmed PLLC represents people throughout the greater Montgomery County area and surrounding counties including Collin County, Dallas County, Harris County, and Galveston County.
+LeMaster & Ahmed, PLLC represents people throughout the greater Texas area such as Collin County, Harris County, Dallas County, Galveston County, and Montgomery County.

 Overview of Builder’s Risk Claims in TX